Scholars to Follow

 Jen Andrella (Michigan State University Ph.D. in History) is the Andrew W. Mellon Digital Humanities Postdoctoral Fellow at Knox College.
 She is a historian of the nineteenth-century American West, Native American ethnohistory, and Reconstruction.
 Her current book project examines Reconstruction as a national spatial process that experimented with local and federal authority, settler colonialism, and state formation in the West.
 As a scholar of Digital Humanities, Jen is interested in the construction of space and using geospatial analysis to reconsider colonial placemaking.
 Her most recent project, Mapping the Upper Missouri: Visualizing Negotiation, Diplomacy, and Culture on the Northern Plains, 1801-1853, is a digital spatial history of the Northwestern Plains through the lens of Indigenous and colonial representations of space and power.
 Her work has been supported by the Society of Civil War Historians, the American Historical Association, and the Newberry Library, and has been featured in Digital Humanities Now and on H-Net’s H-CivWar channel.

-John R. Legg is a Ph.D.
-Candidate in history at George Mason University.
-His research focuses on the history of Native America, borderlands studies, refugee studies, spatial history, and digital humanities.
+John R. Legg (George Mason University Ph.D. in History) focuses on the history of Native America, borderlands studies, refugee studies, spatial history, and digital humanities.
 John is specifically interested in the history and memory of the U.S.-Dakota War.
 He's currently finishing his dissertation, titled "Lands of Refuge: Dakota Diplomacy and Belonging in Mni Sota Makoce, 1851-1890," which explores how the Dakota from Minnesota use movement and diplomacy to circumvent U.S. policies of genocide, confinement, and authority after Minnesota's U.S.-Dakota War.
 This project demonstrates how Dakota understandings of their homeland, Mni Sota Makoce, an expansive geographic space stretching from Minnesota, to the Dakotas, into Iowa and Nebraska, and north into Manitoba and Saskatchewan, allowed these groups to challenge colonial authority by using borders as strategic tools for kinship, trade, warfare, refugeedom, and survival.
 He will defend in April 2024.

 John's work has been generously funded by the American Philosophical Society, the Society for Historians of the Gilded Age and Progressive Era, and George Mason University's Department of History and the Office of the Provost.
 He has also received recognition by the Western History Association, the American Society for Ethnohistory, the Northern Great Plains History Conference, and the American Civil War Museum in Richmond, VA.